 How do you get Amazon Prime for free - 30-day free trial

 Amazon offers a 30-day trial on nearly all its Prime services (except for Prime Student, where the free trial is for 6 months!).
 Remember, if you decide you don't want to pay for a subscription, you'll need to cancel Amazon Prime before your trial ends.

 Below you'll find quick links to the various Prime free trials available if you just want to try it out.
 (Plus, here's how to sign up for the free trial).

 - Amazon Prime Student Free Trial

 Check out our step-by-step guide to signing up for Amazon Prime.

 How much does Amazon Prime cost?

-To get all of the benefits listed above for a year, you can pay an upfront sum of £79/$99, which works out at £6.58/$8.25 per month.
+Amazon Prime is available with a few different subscription models.
+The best value is the upfront sum of £79/$119 for the year, which works out at about £6.58/$9.92 per month.
 Don’t forget to take advantage of the 30-day free trial first, though.

 Amazon Prime Video

 We've picked out our favorite movies on Amazon Prime here.